 Beginning of ‘Anthills of the Savannah‘

 The novel opens in the fictional West African country named Kangan.
-This country is currently ruling by a dictator, Sam, who came into power two years ago by a military coup.
+This country is currently ruled by a dictator, Sam, who came into power two years ago by a military coup.
 The overwhelming political unrest in the imaginary landscape of Kangan is represented by three foreign-educated friends: Sam, Chris and Ikem.

 The story begins as if in the midst of the action where the cabinet meeting of the Kanganese government is currently proceeding.
 The reader learns that at the time of Sam’s instalment as ‘His Excellency’ two years ago, he found himself naive on matters of government policy and subsequently assigned his two childhood friends to high-level positions: Chris Oriko became the Minister of Information while Ikem Osodi became the editor of the National Gazette, a famous government-controlled newspaper.
 Despite the fact that they were educated abroad in the same institution, they are absolutely different in their political leanings and personal temperaments.